For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Phasianidae (Pheasants, Grouse, and Allies)

-BROWN QUAIL (Coturnix ypsilophora) [I]
+BROWN QUAIL (Coturnix ypsilophora) – Great looks at a pair of birds on Tiri.
+[I]

 RING-NECKED PHEASANT (Phasianus colchicus) [I]